avolab/episystem-workshop/scChIC-seq_tutorial.md

 # Step 2: Mapping of the reads

-We obtain sequences corresponding to a portion of DNA linked to the histone mark of interest, H3K4me3 in this case.
-H3K4me3 is associated with active chromatin.
-It would be interesting to know if there is a difference across cell types.
+We obtain sequences corresponding to a portion of DNA linked to the histone mark of interest (e.g., H3K4me1, H3K4me3).
+The output file contains a list of sequences that need to be mapped to the genome for further analysis.
+After mapping, we can then ask whether there are cell-type specific differences in different genomic regions.

 ## Running BWA

 Mapping requires a database of the genome to which you are mapping.
 These files often are downloaded from publicly available genome browsers such as [Ensembl](https://www.ensembl.org/index.html) or [UCSC Genome Browser](https://genome-euro.ucsc.edu).
 We have already downloaded the mouse genome (genome assembly `mm10`) and created an index used for mapping.
 The index file is used often in mapping programs to allow fast and efficient access to the large genome.

 `bwa` is a widely used software that allows to map reads in a `fastq` file to their most likely position in a reference genome or reference transcriptome.
 This software can be used as a command in the terminal.
-If you type `bwa` alone in the termnal you will see a list of options that you can use to run it and perform the mapping.
+If you type `bwa` alone in the terminal you will see a list of options that you can use to run it and perform the mapping.
 In this tutorial we will use the option `mem`.
 Now, if you type `bwa mem` in the terminal, a new list of options will be displayed on screen.

 > ### Hands-on: Mapping
 >
-> 1. Run `bwa` on the fastq files, using an mm10 reference genome (the forward slash `\` is only used to split a long single line into multiple lines, so the long command can be printed on a PDF page).
+> 1. Run `bwa` on the fastq files, using an `mm10` reference genome (the forward slash `\` is only used to split a long single line into multiple lines, so the long command can be printed on a PDF page).
 >
 >
-> ```bash
+> ```
 > bwa mem ../references/Mus_musculus.GRCm38.dna_rm.primary_assembly.fa \
 > demultiplexedR1_10000rows.fastq.gz demultiplexedR2_10000rows.fastq.gz \
 > demux_map.sam```